Informfully/Platform/README.md

 The following installation instructions are an abbreviated version for quickly getting you set and ready.
 You can access the full [Platform documentation here](https://informfully.readthedocs.io/en/latest/quick.html).

-Alternatively you can reach out to us, the University of Zurich.
-We will run the back end and accomodate your experiment.
-Send an e-mail to: info@informfully.ch
+AlternativelyIf you want to use the Informfully Platform as a cloud service, hosted at the University of Zurich, please reach out to us: info@informfully.ch

 ### Download the Code